Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Recovering from a Minor Consequence only takes a quiet moment.
 * Recovering from a Moderate Consequence requires some form of Bandaging the Consequence.
 Once this is done, recovery will typically take one Scenario.
 It may even be the topic of that Scenario.

   * Example of a Bandaged Moderate Consequence:

     * _The Bureaucracy won't answer_ becomes _Trouble on the waves_ or _Bureaucracy offices are closed for repairs_.
 The Bureaucracy is still there, but getting a call through won't be easy.

     * _Random Time Travelers have been erased from memories_ becomes _Passing for a Time Traveler has become easy_.
 People now remember forgetting Time Travelers and branches of the Bureaucracy are taking advantage to infiltrate each other.

 * Recovering from a Major Consequence also requires some form of Bandaging the Consequence.
 Once this is done, it may take several Scenarios.
 It may even be the topic of a Campaign.
   *

 The simplest way to Bandage a Consequence is to come up with an Explanation of why things are going better.

-* Minor Consequences heal pretty much immediately once they have been Bandaged.

-* Example of a Bandaged Moderate Consequence:

-  * _The Bureaucracy won't answer_ becomes _Trouble on the waves_ or _Bureaucracy offices are closed for repairs_.
-The Bureaucracy is still there, but getting a call through won't be easy.

-  * _Random Time Travelers have been erased from memories_ becomes _Passing for a Time Traveler has become easy_.
-People now remember forgetting Time Travelers and branches of the Bureaucracy are taking advantage to infiltrate each other.

 * Example of a Bandaged Major Consequence: